G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 ### Serial input/output: Command function

 Updating the user.
-The terminal get readings from serial PORT 1 thru interrupt to achieve constant update and output.
+The terminal get readings from serial PORT 1 thru sprintf()/interrupt to achieve constant update and output.
 Once the program has calculated the number of each item, the input can be enabled.

 **Outputting inventory**